 I heard that a movie was filmed there.

 Yes, that is true.
-The movie was the 1998 film "No Code of Conduct" starring Charlie Sheen and Martin Sheen.
+The grandstand was featured in the 1998 film "No Code of Conduct" starring Charlie Sheen and Martin Sheen.

 Is the Phoenix Trotting Park haunted?

 There are no confirmed reports of any paranormal activity here amounting to anything greater than the creepiness of a large, abandoned structure that creaks and groans in the wind.

 Did anyone die at Phoenix Trotting Park?